1. (Exodus 22:1-4) Restitution required in cases of theft.

 b.
 He shall surely pay the bride-price for her to be his wife: This law emphasized the principle that there is no such thing as casual sex.
 Both Old and New Testaments state that sexual relations carry lasting consequences (1 Corinthians 6:15-16).

 i.
-“This was an exceedingly wise and humane law, and must have operated powerfully against seduction and fornication; because the person who might feel inclined to take the advantage of a young woman knew that he must marry her, and giver her a dowry.”
+“This was an exceedingly wise and humane law, and must have operated powerfully against seduction and fornication; because the person who might feel inclined to take the advantage of a young woman knew that he must marry her, and give her a dowry.”
 (Clarke).

 ii.
 This law encouraged both men and women to value the virginity of a woman.
 “Since a man has taken a girl without paying bride-price, bride-price he must pay, for who else will pay it now?”
 (Cole) It’s not that the virginity of men was worthless or ignored; yet the law encouraged greater care and preservation for the virginity of women until marriage and the advantageous circumstances for child raising.